 - In Irreversible, Le Tenia spends most of the infamous eight minute rape scene with his hand over his victim's mouth.
 One of the many things that makes the scene so horrible to watch is the fact that she is not completely silenced, and her continuous muffled screams can be clearly heard by the audience.

 - In Transylvania 6-5000, a little girl who finds a Frankenstein-like monster in the forest opens her mouth as if ready to scream, but the monster's hand suddenly covers it.

-- The Empire Strikes Back - early on, Han is trying to find out if Luke has come back to the base from patrol and shuts up C-3PO this way.
+- The Empire Strikes Back: Early on, Han Solo is trying to find out if Luke has come back to the base from patrol and shuts up C-3PO this way.
 3PO expresses exasperation nicely with body language alone.

 - Beetlejuice ends cheerfully for Lydia as Adam affectionately silences Barbara this way, who is calling him out on his own bad school grades.

 - Happens to Anabel in A Simple Wish by Boots.